Susan Hendrik van Sitteren: In Singapore

 In 1929, Van Sitteren arrived in Singapore and joined Keys & Dowdeswell after being trained in Netherlands.
 Singapore was a cosmopolitan city that attracted many young expatriates who were employed in larger international firms.
 It was during his time in Keys & Dowdeswell that Van Sitteren met B.M Iversen through a mutual friend, Karl Gustav Lommer whom Iversen considered a ‘good friend’.

 Having been trained in the Netherlands, Van Sitteren was likely familiar with the ‘Amsterdam School’ - a modernist architectural movement that bloomed in the 1920s.
 Backed by housing authorities in Amsterdam, young architects sought innovative solutions to housing and municipal commissions.
 Despite the individualistic approach, a recognisable identity managed to emerge in their architectonic design of entire neighbourhoods.

 Van Sitteren and Iversen's friendship was likely sparked by the latter's growing interest with architectural styles - namely ‘Amsterdam School’.
 With their newfound friendship, Iversen had the opportunity to learn about it first-hand.
-They shared a flat in River Valley Road, Singapore and the two would have share a cosy dinner once a month whenever Van Sitteren was around.
+They shared a flat in River Valley Road, Singapore and the two would have shared a cosy dinner once a month whenever Van Sitteren was around.